mitrasiddharth/mitrasiddharth.github.io/index.md

 # Interests

-I enjoy running, swimming, spending time with my beagle and eating food with friends.
+I enjoy running and swimming, spending time with my beagle and eating food.